 I’ve worked Off-Broadway in New York City as a Stage Manager, have written dozens of compositions at my piano (one of which was awarded and released) and had over one hundred editorial columns published in a large weekly newspaper entitled The Leader (which sadly is no longer in circulation).

 In the summer of 2014, my wife and I moved our lives from New Jersey to Colorado to be closer to family.
 It has been an incredible, and sometimes uncomfortable, adjustment after almost four decades in the same spot.
 But with each passing day we find ourselves feeling more and more at home.
 A big risk?
 Absolutely.
 But sometimes you need to shake things up in order to grow and strive for new accomplishments.

 Beyond all the professional accomplishments I’ve listed above, my greatest joy comes from the amazing woman I’ve had the good fortune to share my life with since our wedding in 2001.
 She is my inspiration, my constant cheerleader and the one person who accepts me 100% unconditionally.
-She is incredibly patient (I can be a handful at times) and whatever success the future holds for me, it would be meaningless without her to share it with.
+She is incredibly patient (I’m high maintenance) and whatever success the future holds for me, it would be meaningless without her to share it with.